balakram/ppt/README.md

   <h2 align="center">Pre Placement Talk (PPT)</h2>

-  **Pre Placement Talk** is a platform where you can watch recorded videos of pre-placement talks from different companies.
-This repository is built using HTML, CSS, and JavaScript, and is fully responsive across all devices.
+  Pre Placement Talk (PPT) is a resourceful repository that provides access to recorded videos of pre-placement talks from various companies. <br />Whether you are preparing for campus placements or just curious about a company's work culture, you'll find this repository useful.

   <a href="https://balakram.github.io/preplacementtalk/"><strong>➥ Live Demo</strong></a>